 Lion photo by Ken Hackman, Kruger National Park, South Africa, July 2011Ken Hackman - Zoology

 HELLO!
-On October 8th, there will be a virtual meeting on Zoom with info on our 2021 trip to Galapagos and the 2022 trip to the Amazon Rainforest!!!!!
+On February 18th, there will be a virtual meeting on Zoom with info on our 2021 trip to Galapagos and the 2022 trip to the Amazon Rainforest!!!!!
 Watch this page for details! join the virtual meeting to learn more and if you wish, to sign up for a special discount to travel!
 To RSVP for a link to the virtual meeting, email me at firstname.lastname@example.org

 Click here for a Virtual Back to School PowerPoint!